Interpol Calling

 Sanchez comes from the isle of Andros where Duval meets the shady Gonzalez, who owns a patrol boat similar to the vessel used in the attack on the Jensen.
 However Gonzalez says it is derelict.

-However when Duval checks this out, he finds the ship can float at high tide, and moreover it has been at sea recently.
 So Duval keeps watch on Gonzalez but is attacked by three of his cronies, one of whom however, Robert Simms, surprisingly saves him.
 Gonzalez works for the wealthy Simms, and he is an ex-navy man.

 A ruse by Duval persuades Simms and Gonzalez to shift the stolen platinum, which is still hidden on the patrol boat.
 After a fight, in which Duval betrays remarkable prowess, the platinum is found and the thieves arrested.